Article

 How much should a CPA charge for taxes?

-When trying to structure fees, it’s important to set a minimum job value.
+When trying to structure fees, it’s crucial to set a minimum job value.
 By setting a minimum job value at, say, $500, you won’t get mired in lower-level work that you likely don’t want to take on.
-Plus, that work can take up time and pull you away from more valuable work that you’d rather be doing.
+Plus, that work can take up time and pull you away from more valuable work you’d rather be doing.

 That said, there’s a balance.